The Second Year of the Gen C Giving Tree is underway!

-The Generation Conservation (Gen C) Giving Tree is a new project which gives conservation-minded people in their 20s, 30s, and 40s the opportunity to engage directly in the work of The Nature Conservancy in Indiana.
-Giving Tree members will have the opportunity to meet Conservancy staff and see their work first-hand, learning more about Indiana forests, prairies, and wetlands.
+The Generation Conservation (Gen C) Giving Tree gives conservation-minded people in their 20s, 30s, and 40s the opportunity to engage directly in the work of The Nature Conservancy in Indiana.
+Giving Tree members will have the opportunity to meet Conservancy staff and see their work first-hand.

 Download the Gen C Giving Tree pledge form.